Continuous-time link-based kinematic wave model: formulation, solution existence, and well-posedness: Network extension of the LWR model

-for some right-of-way parameter $p\in(0,\,1)$. \end{itemize} However, one should notice that the rule (R1) is sometimes incompatible with the assumption (A2).
+However, notice that the rule (R1) may be incompatible with assumption (A2).
 See Figure \ref{figmerge} for an illustration.

-Whenever there is a conflict between (R1) and (A2), we will respect (A2) and relax (R1) so that the solution to the LP problem is chosen to be the point that approximates best the rule R1 among the set of points that attain the maximal flux.
-The Riemann Solver defined in this way uniquely determines a solution to the Riemann problem at junctions of merging type.
+Whenever there is a conflict between (R1) and (A2), we will respect (A2) and relax (R1) so that the solution is chosen to be the point that approximates (R1) best among the points yielding the maximum flow.
+Moreover, such a solution is unique.
+More precisely, we let $\Omega$ be the set of 2-tuples $(q_{out,4},\,q_{out,5})$ that solves the following maximization problem: